-NOTE: The Realty Transfer Tax Return and Affidavit of Gain and Value Form (Form 5402) was updated by the State of Delaware in July, 2017.
-Older versions of the form will not be accepted by the State.
+NOTE: As of 8/31/18, the Delaware Division of Revenue has updated the Realty Transfer Tax Return and Affidavit of Gain and Value Form (Form 5402) and published the new First Time Home Buyer's Credit form (Form 5402, Schedule 1).
+For an explanation of the First Time Home Buyer's Credit, as well as Claim for Refund of Realty Transfer Taxes by First Time Home Buyer form (Form 5405), please see First-Time Home Buyer Tax Credit (Delaware Division of Revenue).
+Older versions of the form will only be accepted by the State through 9/30/18.
 Ensure the correct version is being used by verifying the revision date in the bottom-left corner of the form.

 Sussex County recently revisited the first-time home buyer transfer tax exemption and determined that it should be applied soley to the first-time home buyer's portion of the Sussex County transfer tax.
 On June 13, 2017, the Sussex County Council adopted an amendment to Sussex County Code, §103-19D to reflect this change.
 This change applies to all residential real estate contracts entered into on or after July 1, 2017.